 Many of the therapies and treatments for current diseases were developed using rodents that were housed on ALPHA-dri®.

 IBD & Chron’s Disease

 Major pharmaceutical companies have used mouse models of inflammatory bowel disease (IBD) and Crohn’s disease (CD) in research programs to develop treatments for these diseases.
 IBDs affect 1.6 million people and is most common between the ages of 15 and 30.
 IBD mouse models used for this research were housed on ALPHA-dri®.

-A monoclonal antibody first marketed to treat Crohn’s disease and now labelled for rheumatoid arthritis, ulcerative colitis, psoriasis, psoriatic arthritis, juvenile idiopathic arthritis and 15 other associated conditions was tested using rodents housed on ALPHA-dri® in the early 2000’s.
+A monoclonal antibody first marketed to treat Crohn’s disease and now labeled for rheumatoid arthritis, ulcerative colitis, psoriasis, psoriatic arthritis, juvenile idiopathic arthritis, and 15 other associated conditions was tested using rodents housed on ALPHA-dri® in the early 2000s.
 RA is a chronic autoimmune disease affecting over 1.3 million Americans and as much as 1% of the worldwide population.

 It took over 20 years of research and cutting-edge science to bring an immune-oncology treatment that offers each patient a better, healthier life and to help make a cure a possibility for small cell lung cancer which is the second most common type of lung cancer.
 Rodents used for this important research were housed on ALPHA-dri® which is virtually free of confounding contaminants.